tg-rs/carapax/GUIDE.md

 }
 ```

 `echo` is our handler.
-Signature of the handler also define it propagation behavior.
+Signature of the handler also defines it propagation behavior.

 Every argument of `echo` implements `TryFromInput` so it creates itself from Telegram's update and `Context`.